Water and Sewer

 Learn about the water and sewer treatment process.

-Be sure to get rid of fats, oils and grease the right way.
+While doing your holiday cooking, be sure to get rid of fats, oils and grease the right way.
 Can it.
 Cool it.
 Trash it.

 We provide water and wastewater services directly to more than 400,000 retail customers and indirectly through wholesale (municipal) utilities.
 These services include water supply, transmission, treatment, distribution, conservation, wastewater collection, treatment, disposal and water reclamation.